 A properly functioning computer is important for ensuring your time is spent as productively as possible.
 If you notice your computer is beginning to slow down, use the tips above to check for potential causes before it becomes an even bigger issue.

-If you can’t figure out why your computer is slowing down own your own or need some extra help fixing the problem, our team of Nerds is always available to help.
+If you can’t figure out why your computer is slowing down on your own or need some extra help fixing the problem, Nerds On Site is always available to help.